 At trauma laparotomy to be able to recognise the requirement for Liver debridement or distal pancreatectomy and undertake these in collaboration with Trauma surgeons.
 In collaboration with General Surgery to be able to undertake a sigmoid colectomy.
-GASTRIC STASIS, PARALYTIC ILEUS AND CONSTIPATION OBJECTIVES To be able to undertake the management of postoperative gastric stasis, pseudo-obstruction and constipation.
+GASTRIC STASIS.
+PARALYTIC ILEUS AND CONSTIPATION OBJECTIVES To be able to undertake the management of postoperative gastric stasis, pseudo-obstruction and constipation.
 To be able to take the appropriate history, undertake the physical examination and initiate appropriate investigations / management.
 To understand normal gastric, small bowel and colonic physiology (including gut hormones and peptides) and the process of defaecation.
 To know the classification of types and causes of postoperative gastric stasis, pseudo-obstruction and constipation, along with the use of prokinetic and anti-emetic agents.
 To know the different types of laxatives and describe the indications, contraindications, modes of action, and complications of each: stimulant, osmotic, bulk-forming, lubricant.
 ISCHAEMIC AND INFECTIOUS COLITIS OBJECTIVES To be able to undertake the management of ischaemic colitis and clostridium difficile colitis.
 To understand the vascular anatomy of the colon and the epidemiology, aetiology, pathogenesis, investigation, medical management and indications for surgery of both ischaemic colitis and clostridium difficile colitis.
 To be able to manage ischaemic colitis and recognise and manage after abdominal aortic aneurysms repair.
 To be able to manage infective colitis, including clostridium difficile.
 RETICULO-ENDOTHELIAL SYSTEM OBJECTIVES To be able to undertake the management of conditions affecting the reticulo-endothelial and haemopoietic systems.
 To understand the causes of lymphadenopathy.
 To understand the indications for elective splenectomy-haemolytic anaemia, ITP, thrombocytopaenia, myeloproliferative disorders.
-To know the indications for emergency splenectomy, the role of splenic preservation, the role of splenic embolisation and the post procedure sequelae of these.
-To be able to plan appropriate diagnostic tests for lymphatic conditions and to work in consultation with haematology to plan the appropriate treatment schedule in splenic conditions.
-To be able to undertake a lymph node FNA and biopsy a node within the groin or axilla.
-To be able to undertake a lymph node block dissection in collaboration or be mentored by a colleague.
-To mentored by a concugac.
+To know the indications for emergency splenectomy, the role of splenic preservation, the role of spienic empolisation and the post procedure sequeide of these.
+To be able to plan appropriate diagnostic tests for lymphatic conditions Ŧ and to work in consultation with naematology to plan the appropriate To be able to undertake a lymph node ENA and biopsy a node within the ro be able to undertake a lymph hode FNA and blopsy a hode within the -1- To be able to undertake a lymph node block dissection in collaboration or ጙ be mentored by a colleague.